Mr-1504/P2P-File-Sharing-System/README.md

 ## System Architecture

-The system consists of two main components: the Peer and the Tracker.
+The system consists of two main objects: the Peer and the Tracker.

 ### Peer